KxSystems/docs/docs/kb/windows-service/index.md

 ---
-title: Running kdb+ as a service on Windows
+title: Running kdb+ as a service on Windows – Knowledge Base – kdb+ and q documentation
 description: Windows 7+ provides a task scheduler tool which can be used to run kdb+.
 author: Eamonn McKernan
 keywords: kdb+, q, schedule, service, windows